igorlima/unapologetic-snippets/docs/languages/golang/channel.md

 ![image](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*a7botFtrJhid0KWeKB4AYg.png)

+One of the main features of Go programming language is its eponymous `go` statement.
+In Go, it’s super-easy to start a new goroutine.
+But how do you get its results?
+How do you know if it may have errored?
+How do you wait for it to complete?
+How do you cancel it, if you don’t need its results anymore?
+Those familiar with Go will say: well, obviously, use channels.
+But channel in Go is still a low level construct. _The more channels you have — the more problems.
+Channels can deadlock.
+Channels can panic._ [^3]

+Different languages and frameworks have a design pattern to defer value.
+Some call it __Future__, other call it __Promise__, and a bunch of other names.
+A `go` statement is eager by its nature. [^3]

 # Channel

 In Go, channels are used to communicate between goroutines.
 Channels are like pipes through which you can pass data.
 However, when we try to read from a channel that has no data, it can cause the program __to block__. _To avoid blocking_, Go provides a built-in mechanism that allows us to detect if a channel is closed or if there is no data available.
 This mechanism is called the “comma ok” syntax.